ropensci/roweb3/content/blog/2024-09-27-news-september-2024/index.md

 The following  package recently became a part of our software suite:

-+ [rix](https://docs.ropensci.org/rix), developed by Bruno Rodrigues together with Philipp Baumann: Provides helper functions to create reproducible development environments using the Nix package manager.
++ [rix](https://docs.ropensci.org/rix), developed by Bruno Rodrigues together with Philipp Baumann: Simplifies the creation of reproducible development environments using the Nix package manager.
+The included `rix()` function generates a complete description of the development environment as a `default.nix` file, which can then be built using Nix.
+This results in project specific software environments with pinned versions of R, packages, linked system dependencies, and other tools.
+Additional helpers make it easy to run R code in Nix software environments for testing and production.
 It has been [reviewed](https://github.com/ropensci/software-review/issues/625) by David Watkins and Jacob Wujiciak-Jens.

 Discover [more packages](/packages), read more about [Software Peer Review](/software-review).